 How can this be?
 Basically, it's due to the extra $48.04/month on the 9% contract.
 We get our investment and the discount back sooner on the shorter term contract.
 So which is more important, interest rate or term?
 We have to use the financial calculator to determine.
 Generally, "more quicker is better", even though it may be bad grammar.

-This is why we have to respond "it depends" when asked how much a contract is worth.
+This is why, when you ask how much a contract is worth, we must respond "it depends".
 But if you would like a quote for your contract, just fill out the form above and we will contact you.